cygni/cygni-competence-7-databases/neo4j/README.md

 ```

 6. Let look at our present graph
-To view everything in graph
+_To view everything in graph_
 ```
 match (n) return n
 ```

-7.To get all relationships in a graph
+7. To get all relationships in a graph
 ```
 match ()-[r]-() return r
 ```